 South Dakota Health Insurance Costs

-Marketplace premiums in South Dakota are higher in 2020.
-Rates for silver plans have the biggest change.
-The difference between the lowest-cost silver premium from 2019 to 2020 is about $47.
+Marketplace premiums in South Dakota were higher in 2021.
+Rates for silver plans have the biggest change, while gold plans took a slight dip.
+The difference between the lowest-cost silver premium from 2019 to 2021 is about $68.
 Below are the average monthly rates:

 Help With Marketplace Premiums for Low-Income South Dakotans

 You qualify for premium tax credits (subsidies) on any Marketplace plan if your income is within this range.
-The federal government provides the subsidies.
-About 93% of South Dakotans qualified in 2019.7 The average amount was $563 per month.
+The federal government provides subsidies.
+About 94% of South Dakotans qualified in 2020.7 The average amount received was $625 per month in 2021.